 was premiered at Zürich Opera in 2005.
 Most recently, his opera based on Horváth's Tales from the Vienna Woods

-was premiered at the Bregenz Festival in 2014, with further performances at the Theater an der Wien in 2015 and scheduled by the Berlin Komische Oper for 2016.
+was premiered at the Bregenz Festival in 2014 with further performances at the Theater an der Wien in 2015, and new German productions by the Berlin Komische Oper in 2016 and the Theater Hagen in 2017.

 As a featured composer, conductor and cabaret artist, Gruber has travelled widely.
 He regularly performs the chansonnier role in Frankenstein!!